 The National Institute for Physiological Sciences (NIPS) is an inter-university research institute focused on research and education to understand human physiology.
-The NIPS promotes collaborative studies amongst both National and International researchers and organizations to together help understand body functions and their mechanisms.
+NIPS promotes collaborative studies amongst both National and International researchers and organizations to together help understand body functions and their mechanisms.
 Research at NIPS also provides further understanding of the fundamental mechanisms causing diseases, to enable new and improved treatments for these diseases and their symptoms.

 A major focus of current research at NIPS is to understand the brain.
-Brain, most developed in human among all the creatures, is critical for how we detect, respond and adapt to our environment, through the processes of sensation, motor control and learning and memory.
-However the brain also directs our individual behaviours and desires, and how we communicate with each other socially through language and emotions.
-Furthermore, the brain also interacts with our visceral organ systems to regulate body homeostasis, and research at the NIPS also aims to provide a comprehensive understanding of the mechanisms of body homeostasis through our research on the interaction between immune system and brain, on the regulation of the cardiovascular system, of the body and cellular metabolism, on temperature control and on how we regulate our biological defences against damage and pathogens.
-The NIPS strives to advance our understanding of brain function and body homeostasis, from the molecular, cellular, organ and whole body and society levels, and we provide and develop cutting-edge research technology, including computational and mathematical approaches, to achieve these strategic goals.
+Most developed in humans among all the creatures, the brain is critical for how we detect, respond and adapt to our environment, through the processes of sensation, motor control and learning and memory.
+However, the brain also directs our individual behaviors and desires, and how we communicate with each other socially through language and emotions.
+Furthermore, the brain also interacts with our visceral organ systems to regulate body homeostasis, and research at NIPS also aims to provide a comprehensive understanding of the mechanisms of body homeostasis through our research on the interaction between immune system and brain, on the regulation of the cardiovascular system, on whole body and cellular metabolism, on temperature control and on how we regulate our biological defenses against damage and pathogens.
+NIPS strives to advance our understanding of brain function and body homeostasis, from the molecular, cellular, organ, whole body and society levels, and we provide and develop cutting-edge research technology, including computational and mathematical approaches, to achieve these strategic goals.

 The NIPS advocates the following three major missions.

 The first mission of NIPS is to conduct cutting-edge research in the physiological sciences across various levels from the molecular and cellular through to organ systems, and to integrate this multi-level information to understand homeostasis in the living body.
 As research in life sciences has become diversified and “translatable”, NIPS aims to conduct world-leading research focused on the basic medical sciences, especially physiology and brain sciences.
 In 2021, 3 new research divisions have been launched at NIPS.
 To apply and develop rigorous basic research techniques necessary to answer fundamental questions is also part of our mission.